nazmulidris/developerlife.com/about-me.md

 - Full stack developer with experience in cloud, mobile, and web technologies

-- Well versed in Kotlin, Java, Android, Test driven development, UI Engineering, Dagger2, JavaScript, React Native, React, Redux, Firebase, SQL databases
+- Well versed in Kotlin, Java, Android, Test driven development, Dagger2, JavaScript, Jasmine, Karma, Python, React Native, React, Redux, Firebase, SQL databases

-- Experienced in building CMS systems, payments & licensing & subscriptions systems, enterprise backend systems (app servers, mobile middleware infrastructure, etc)
+- Experienced in building CMS systems, payments & licensing & subscriptions systems, enterprise backend systems (app servers, mobile middleware infrastructure, etc), developer tools and platforms, APIs and SDKs

 ### Mobile app development toolkits & infrastructure

 - Created Android app development container and SDK (built on top of Android framework to expose contextual awareness to any app for TRNQL)

 - Created BlackBerry app development container (with custom UI toolkits, animation libraries, networking, and app lifecycle management)

 - Created Java desktop app development containers (with custom UI toolkits, animation libraries, networking, and app lifecycle management) for Rich Internet Applications

 ### Cloud Infrastructure

 - Created a cross platform PaaS service in Java, built on top of Tomcat, similar to Google App Engine that powered ScreamingToaster BlackBerry apps (from 2006 to 2011) and then became the server backend for TRNQL SDK offering (from 2015-2016)

 - Created DSLs to declaratively generate persistence, networking, data models, and data binding.
 Created source code generators to take DSLs and generate code in Java for server, Android, and BlackBerry, and even JavaScript for web

 - This server supported web, iOS, Android, BlackBerry clients

 - It also supported payments integration and issuing app licenses and managing app subscriptions

 ### Cross platform development toolkits & infrastructure

 - Created Web app development containers to integrate seamlessly with cloud infrastructure and a multitude of mobile clients (Android, BlackBerry, iOS) from 2009 to 2011

 ### Android apps